SatnamPC/android-interview-questions-2025/README.md

         .build()
 ```
 ### Q.) How did you handle authentication and authorization in your last project?
-**Ans**. **Authentication**: Verifying the identity of a user attempting to access the app, such as Password-based authentication, biometrics (fingerprint, facial recognition), social logins (Google, Facebook), token-based authentication (OAuth) and multi-factor authentication (MFA).
+**Ans**. **Authentication**: Verifying the identity of a user attempting to access the app, such as Password-based authentication, biometrics (fingerprint, facial recognition), social logins (Google, Facebook), token-based authentication (OAuth) and multi-factor authentication (MFA).<br />
 **Authorization**: Determining whether a user has the necessary permissions to perform specific actions within the app, such as the Android permissions framework.

 ### Q.) How do you store authentication tokens securely?
 **Ans**. **Android Keystore**: Android Keystore provides a secure storage option for cryptographic keys, including keys used for encrypting tokens.
-You can encrypt the token and store it in the Keystore for enhanced security.
+You can encrypt the token and store it in the Keystore for enhanced security.<br />
 **Cryptography**: It is a technique of securing information and communications.
 It can Encrypt and Decrypt information using Encoding and Decoding algorithms, respectively.

 ### Q.) How do I refresh the token if it has expired?